reikje/npt/README.md

 	|	- fabfile.py
 	|build.sbt

-And your default build.sbt is this:
+For your default build.sbt you want it to contain the following rows:

     organization := "com.company"